iivanoo/covid-apps-observer/data/data_ca/reports/resources/ca.gc.hcsc.canada.covid19___3.2.0/report.md

 <img src="3_star_reviews_wordcloud.png" alt="ca.gc.hcsc.canada.covid19 3 reviews"/>
 </p>

+> Should incorporate new Google tracing software.
+Trudeau recommended more tracing<br> :date: __2020-05-22 17:31:10__

 > It would be great if we also can see the map with active cases only.
 This would be very helpful.<br> :date: __2020-05-11 22:57:22__

 > The symptom tracker needs some improvement.
 I have moderate to severe asthma so I regularly have symptoms like difficulty breathing & coughing.
 I also have seasonal allergies so sneezing & sinus issues are common for me right now too.
 If I check these things off on the symptom tracker, it automatically assumes the worst even tho I don't have any other common symptoms like fever, haven't traveled, or been in close contact with know Covid cases.
 The app doen't ask about pre existing conditions.<br> :date: __2020-05-06 16:13:33__